 Aconcagua Expedition Climbing Gear

-Aconcagua is a non technical mountain, so there’s really no need for a harness or rope.
+The Normal Route of Aconcagua is a non technical route, so there’s really no need for a harness or rope.
 Crampons and piolet are essential because you don’t know what weather you’ll get, or how the snow will be when climbing up through the shoot.

 - Trekking Poles

 - Climbing Helmet